What is Nutgrass or Nutsedge?

-In a pump up hand garden sprayer, dissolve one water soluble bag of product into one gallon of water.
+In a one gallon pump sprayer, dissolve one water soluble bag of Nutbuster into one gallon of water.
 Add two teaspoons of Uncle’s Stikit, a non-ionic surfactant, to this mix and then mix the pump sprayer contents vigorously.
 One gallon of mixed product will cover approximately 1,000 square feet.
 A second treatment may be required 6 to 10 weeks later.

 ALWAYS READ THE ENTIRE LABEL BEFORE USING THIS PRODUCT